Errol Barrow: World War II and the aftermath

 In December 1940, Errol Barrow, along with 11 other of his countrymen who became known as "The Second Barbadian Contingent", enlisted in the Royal Air Force to serve during World War II.
 His sister Dame Nita Barrow recounted the event in her eulogy to him at his funeral.
 "I as the big sister packed his clothes ready for his move to the College.
 Then as he was about to leave a couple of days later, he calmly announced that he would not be going to College.
 'I'm going to England.
 I've joined the Royal Air Force.'
-"After joining the RAF Volunteer Reserve in London as an Aircraftmen 2 (AC2), Barrow underwent initial training for light bomber crews at RAF Benson.
+"After joining the RAF Volunteer Reserve in London as an Aircraftman 2 (AC2), Barrow underwent initial training for light bomber crews at RAF Benson.
 He was then stationed at RAF Marham and trained as a wireless operator.
-By January 1942 he had been promoted to AC1 and thereafter undertook an eighteen-month navigator training course in Canada.
+By January 1942 he had been promoted to AC1 and was posted to No. 17 Initial Training Wing in August.
+Thereafter, he undertook an 18-month navigator training course in Canada.
 Barrow was awarded his Air Navigator wings and promoted to Sergeant on 25 November 1943.

 At this point Barrow was united with the men whose lives would become mutually dependent on each other if they were to survive the war: RAF pilot Andrew Leslie Cole and RAAF Wireless/Air gunners Leo Leslie J. Schultz and Robert Allen Stewart and RAF Navigator and Bomber Errol Walton Barrow spent four months training for operational missions in Nova Scotia, graduating on 7 April 1944.
-The newly formed crew returned to England on 20 September 1944 and joined 88 Squadron, part of the 2nd Tactical Air Force (TAF), flying Douglass Boston light bombers (aka DB-7s and A-20s by the Americans).
+The newly formed crew returned to England on 20 September 1944 and joined 88 Squadron, part of the 2nd Tactical Air Force (TAF), flying Douglas Boston light bombers (aka DB-7s and A-20s by the Americans).
 Between 23 September 1944 and 26 March 1945, Errol Barrow would fly 48 operational sorties giving him 103 hours and 25 mins combat flying.
 During that time he would have seen first-hand the horrors of medium-altitude bombing.
 Under battle conditions Barrow proved himself to be an exceptionally competent navigator.
 His key task as navigator was to get the pilot and crew to their destination, then once over the target to discharge the bomb load and then get the crew back home.